 (FD) Even the judo of our day and of today is different.
 Some techniques that are common today, might have been illegal in those days.

 Yes, and much of what we learned we learned from the media.
 I knew of you because of the movie BLOODSPORT.
 If it wasn’t for that movie I would never have known who you were and you were the best.
 If I go out to dinner with Randy Couture or Danny Henderson, or any of these guys who are on television, that’s who the audience identifies with because of television.
 They identify with today’s fighter as opposed to yesterday’s because of the media exposure, the Internet, the magazines.
 If you go to any bookstore there are dozens of mixed martial arts magazines.
-There’s WorldWideDojo.com and Fightcon, for instance that has great coverage of mixed martial arts.
+There’s USAdojo.com, for instance, that has great coverage of mixed martial arts.
 Before, when we were doing this there was only Blackbelt and Inside Kung Fu.
 There wasn’t that much and of course the money wasn’t there.
 Now the money is there.
 When I worked for a health club chain, I was asked by a man named Bob Anderson, now there is another remarkable coach– if I would sponsor Randy and Danny.
 I had trouble doing it because of the Ultimate Fighting perception being so negative.
 They just saw these guys as thugs.
 Randy’s an Academic All American.
 He’s a smart guy and there’s a lot of nice guys in that sport.
 I keep saying sport because that’s what people realize now, that it is a sport.

 (FD) It was really marketed as a no-holds-barred brawl.